rexcze-zz/fb-likes/README.md

 To get user ID you can use http://findmyfbid.com/

-Retrieved data are stored into Redis and are overwritten each time the script is run.
+Retrieved data are stored into Redis and are overwritten each time the script is run with the same type parameter.
 Export the data first, before you start the script again.

 ### Export data to TSV
 ```
+bin/export [data type: likes | groups]
+bin/export likes
-bin/export
+bin/export groups
 ```

-Data will be saved into file **likes.tsv**
+Data will be saved into file **likes.tsv** or **groups.tsv** according to the required data type.

 You can export the data as many times as you want, but if you run the script to get data the data will be overwritten.